 - Variable interest rates: HELOCs come with a variable interest rate that fluctuates based on the market.
 This means that if the market’s prime rate increases, your HELOC rate will go up as well.
 This can make it difficult to budget for your repayments.

 - Annual fees and other costs: You may be on the hook for a yearly membership or maintenance fee.
-Your lender may also charge an inactivity fee, minimum withdrawal fee, early termination fee, and other types of fees.
+Your lender may also charge an inactivity fee, minimum withdrawal fee and early termination fee, among other types of fees.

 - Risk of foreclosure: Just like with a home equity loan, a HELOC uses your home as collateral so the bank can take it if you don’t repay what you borrow.

 Common Uses Of Second Mortgages

 While there are a number of ways you can use a second mortgage, some of the most common include: